Viking introduces zero-emission motor coach for European river guests

-The launch establishes Viking as the first river cruise operator to deploy a fully electric motor coach within European cruise operations.
-The vehicle, branded exclusively for Viking guests, accommodates up to 49 passengers and will operate alongside the company’s existing excursion transport fleet in the Austrian capital.
-Additional electric coaches are expected to enter service across other European destinations in the coming years.
+The launch establishes Viking as the first river cruise company to deploy a fully electric motor coach within European operations.
+The vehicle, branded exclusively for Viking guests, accommodates up to 49 passengers and will operate alongside Viking's existing excursion buses in Vienna.

 The introduction of the electric coach continues a series of environmental initiatives undertaken by Viking over the past two decades.
 In 2009, the company became the first river operator to introduce hybrid diesel-electric propulsion systems within its fleet.
-The later development of the Viking Longships programme incorporated diesel-electric engines, solar panels, a patented square bow configuration, and an asymmetric corridor arrangement intended to improve efficiency and operational performance on Europe’s inland waterways.
+The later development of the Viking Longships programme incorporated diesel-electric engines, solar panels, a patented square bow configuration, and an asymmetric corridor arrangement intended to improve efficiency and operational performance on the European inland waterways.

 The electric coach initiative also follows the company's 2025 announcement concerning the planned delivery of Viking Libra, described by the operator as the world's first hydrogen-powered cruise vessel, currently scheduled to enter service in late 2026.